-Agency Functions Department of Agency as a whole Workforce • Through Job Service Centers, county, and tribal partners, provide information and Development (DWD) contacts for the following programs: • Worker's compensation Unemployment insurance Anti-discrimination enforcement \circ Vocational rehabilitation for people with disabilities Employment and training services Department of Wisconsin Emergency Management Military Affairs (DMA) • Coordinate state voluntary agency activities through support of WI VOAD activities. • Coordinate and implement human service assistance programs available following a state or presidential disaster declaration. • Support emergency human services assistance programs (e.g., congregate care, food coupons, commodities, and monetary assistance) available from governmental and non-governmental sources.
+Agency Functions Department of Wisconsin Emergency Management Military Affairs (DMA) • Coordinate state voluntary agency activities through support of WI VOAD activities. • Coordinate and implement human service assistance programs available following a state or presidential disaster declaration. • Support emergency human services assistance programs (e.g., congregate care, food coupons, commodities, and monetary assistance) available from governmental and non-governmental sources.
 Coordinate with federal, state, tribal, and local entities to identify and disseminate information on available, affordable housing, and housing programs.
 Wisconsin Housing & Agency as a whole Economic Provide funding support for shelter operations under specialized circumstances.
-Development Coordinate with DOA and federal agencies to review multifamily and elderly Authority (WHEDA) affordable housing stock in the state to assess: \circ Damage to housing units Potential displacement of vulnerable residents \circ Administer home buying and home improvement programs, as appropriate for disaster survivors.
-Department of Wisconsin National Guard Military Affairs (DMA) Upon a state declaration of emergency and validated request from state, county, local, or tribal agency provide: Support to evacuation, reception center, and mass care operations Use of WING armories for shelter \circ Transportation support with buses or heavy trucks Support to supply and commodity distribution Limited power generation and communications support
+Development Coordinate with DOA and federal agencies to review multifamily and elderly Authority (WHEDA) affordable housing stock in the state to assess: o Damage to housing units o Potential displacement of vulnerable residents Administer home buying and home improvement programs, as appropriate for disaster survivors.
+Department of Wisconsin National Guard Military Affairs (DMA) Upon a state declaration of emergency and/or a validated request from state, county, local, or tribal agency provide pursuant to 321.39(1)(a): Support to evacuation, reception center, and mass care operations ○ Use of WING armories for shelter Transportation support with buses or heavy trucks Support to supply and commodity distribution Limited power generation and communications support

-Agency Functions Adventist Community Services (ACS) Organization as a whole Services (ACS) Establish and operate a warehouse for receiving in-kind donations.
+Agency Functions Adventist Community Services (ACS) Organization as a whole Stablish and apprate a warehouse for receiving in kind denotions.
+Services (ACS) Establish and operate a warehouse for receiving in-kind donations.
 Provide immediate distribution of supplies.
 The Salvation Army (SA) Organization as a whole Provide hydration, meals, and snacks to survivors, emergency workers, and volunteers using mobile feeding units, as well as establishing fixed feeding sites.
-Provide individual family assistance grants (i.e., vouchers for clothing, food, and other emergency needs) to meet the basic needs of survivors as determined by SA guidelines.
+Provide individual family assistance grants (i.e., vouchers for clothing, food, and other emergency needs) to meet the basic needs of survivors as determined by SA guidelines. • Distribute items needed by survivors (e.g., toiletry kits, clean-up kits).
+Assist in establishing a distribution center for receiving in-kind donations and distributing them to the survivors of a disaster, as needed.
+Provide emotional and spiritual counseling to survivors and others upon request and as needed.
+Provide missing persons services.